Rania-ME/csci-476-594-spring2021-private/threat_model/README.md

 2) In the diagram it wasn't considered if an attacker downloads viruses in it or not.
 What can be improved in the future:
 1) More scenarios where the laptop is password protected should be explored.
-2) There could be more sub-branches of when the laptop gets stolen and the risks associated with that scenario.
+2) There could be more sub-branches of when the laptop gets stolen and the risks associated with that scenario